annyl/interview_task/README.md

 # Interview task
-Here is my solution to interview task.
+Here is my solution to an interview task.
 I measured AP metric for two models performing on a part of FDDB dataset.

 Some code was taken from here: https://github.com/opencv/opencv/blob/master/modules/dnn/misc/face_detector_accuracy.py